hoangvu971/NER-project/README.md

 - `conda create -n deploy python=3.9` creates a conda virtual environment
 - `conda activate deploy` activates the virtual environment
-- `requirements/prod.in` and `requirements/dev.in` specify core Python packages in that environment
+- `requirements/web.in` and `requirements/dev.in` specify core Python packages in that environment
-- `make pip-tools-prod` resolves all other Python dependencies and installs them
+- `make pip-tools-web-deploy` resolves all other Python dependencies and installs them
 - `export PYTHONPATH="$(pwd):$PYTHONPATH"` makes the current directory visible on your Python path -- add it to your `~/.bashrc` and `source ~/.bashrc`

 ### 1. Check out the repo